ranfysvalle02/faiss-dolla/README.md

 - **Seamless Integration with ML Frameworks:**
   FAISS effortlessly integrates with popular data representations such as NumPy arrays and PyTorch tensors, facilitating smooth workflows within machine learning pipelines.

-By marrying MongoDB’s scalable document storage with FAISS’s cutting-edge similarity search capabilities, developers can implement sophisticated semantic search functionalities directly on their existing datasets.
+By marrying MongoDB’s Aggregation Framework with FAISS’s cutting-edge similarity search capabilities, developers can implement sophisticated semantic search functionalities directly on their existing pipelines.

 ---